mHadi1091/my-notes-practice-/physics.md

 * In summary, the electric field of a uniformly charged sphere has a distinct behavior in each of these three regions

+  # application no:01 electric field intensity due to infinite sheet of charge
+  1. Define Parameters:
+  Let's assume the surface charge density of the infinite sheet (σ) is +5 x 10^-9 C/m² (positive charge).
+  We'll use the permittivity of free space (ε₀) as its approximate value, 8.85 x 10^-12 C²/N∙m².
+2. Choose Gaussian Surface:
+  Imagine a right cylinder with a radius of 0.1 meters (R = 0.1 m).
+  The length (L) doesn't affect the final result as long as it's large enough to encompass the region of interest.
+3. Calculate Area of Flat Ends:
+   Area of each circular base (A) = π * R² = π * (0.1 m)² ≈ 0.0314 m²
+4. Apply Gauss's Law:
+   We won't directly calculate the flux (E • dA) because it simplifies due to symmetry.
+5. Consider Enclosed Charge:
+   The enclosed charge (Q) within the cylinder is due to the sheet and can be found by multiplying the surface charge density (σ) by the area (A) of one flat end:
+`Q = σ * A = (5 x 10^-9 C/m²) * (0.0314 m²) ≈ 1.57 x 10^-10 C`
+6. Solve for Electric Field:
+   Recall the formula derived from Gauss's Law:
+E = σ / (2ε₀)

+Plug in the values:
+E = (+5 x 10^-9 C/m²) / (2 * 8.85 x 10^-12 C²/N∙m²) ≈ 2.83 x 10^2 N/C

+7. Convert to Electric Field Intensity:

+Electric field intensity (E) is measured in Volts/meter (V/m).
+We need to convert the force per unit charge (N/C) to V/m:
+E = (2.83 x 10^2 N/C) * (1 V/1 N) ≈ 2.83 x 10^2 V/m

+Interpretation:

+The electric field intensity due to the infinite sheet of charge with a positive surface charge density of +5 x 10^-9 C/m² is approximately 2.83 x 10^2 V/m, directed away from the sheet as expected.

+Note: This is a simplified example.
+You can adjust the values of σ and R based on your specific problem.